Teaching

-I currently teach the three courses mentioned above, broadly spanning my research areas.
+I currently teach the following three courses, broadly spanning my research areas.
 Below you can find further details of these courses.

 Bayesian Estimation for Flight Robotics (Lecture + Practical)